rafonso/logistic-benchmark/languages/c-logistic-benchmark/README.md

 Its execution time is one of fastest, mainly when series size is lesser than 10,000.
 However when the series size is 10,000,000, although its time is 10 seconds, I observed that my machine runs out of memory enough.
 My Spotfy sound crackles during these 10 seconds.

+Initially it was developed with Visual Studio 2022.
+However I changed to GCC because its generated executable is faster than the one created by Visual Studio.

 ## Graphics
 ### General execution
 ![](./assets/x0=0.1_r=3.91_rep=100_2022-03-11_19-04-30_log.svg)